Don't be embarrassed to talk human-to-human.

 it should be in the mix.

-I don't pretend to be the specialist you want to orchestrate that.
-I do affirm that I
+I don't pretend to be the specialist you want to orchestrate that, but I do write in these spheres for myself and for clients -- including

 understand these tools' strategic principles and tactical methods, and can help you pull your social media strategy